iamnotnato/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

       * *man srand, rand, time.*
       * *gdb and objdump can help.*

-> 💡**Fun Fact : Don't Hate The Hacker Hate The Code - Hacking Security Notebook is a book by by Wanda Franks.**
+> 📚 *Book : Don't Hate The Hacker Hate The Code - Hacking Security Notebook is a book by by Wanda Franks.**